Technics 1200G / GR

 “There’s no question the FX•R extracts more music from grooves than the SME 309 or Rega RB1000.”Tone Audio Magazine

-For the 1200G and GR model we would recommend either the award winning FXR-2 or FX3.
+For the 1200G and GR model we would recommend the new FX-1200 or FX3D.
+Both arms have removable head shells.
 These turntables are best able to exploit the “Crossbeam” technology in these arms which offers a significant upgrade over tubular arms.
 The sound becomes more natural as resonances are controlled.

 Crossbeam technology stiffens the arm tube significantly minimising resonance within the listening frequencies, reducing movement of the tube and thus distortion.
 The resulting sound is less clinical, more natural and without coloration.